microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/New-MgEducationMeRubric.md

 		}
 	)
 	Grading = @{
-		"@odata.type" = "#microsoft.graph.educationAssignmentPointsGradeType"
+		"@odata.type" = "#Microsoft.Graph.Beta.educationAssignmentPointsGradeType"
 	}
 }
-New-MgEducationMeRubric -BodyParameter $params
+New-MgBetaEducationMeRubric -BodyParameter $params
 ```

-This example shows how to use the New-MgEducationMeRubric Cmdlet.
+This example shows how to use the New-MgBetaEducationMeRubric Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS